Repercussions of gifting assets

 - £23,250 in England and Northern Ireland

 For many people, their home is likely to be their most valuable asset.
-So it’s not unheard of for people to consider ‘gifting’ their property or other assets when facing the residential care financial assessment.
+So it’s not unheard of for people to consider ‘gifting’ their property or other assets to a family member or friend when facing the financial assessment for residential care.

 There are, however, strict rules that local authorities will pay close attention to when carrying out a financial assessment, so you may find it useful to get extra advice about this.